-A fracture control programme shall be implemented by the supplier for space systems and their related GSE in conformance with this Standard, when required by ECSS-Q-ST-40 or the NASA document NSTS 1700.7, incl.
-ISS Addendum (clause 208.1).
+A fracture control programme shall be implemented by the supplier for space systems and their related GSE in conformance with this Standard, where structural failure can result in a catastrophic hazard in accordance with the definition of ECSS-Q-ST-40 or alternative applicable document specified by the customer.

+Example of requirements superseding the ones of ECSS-Q-ST-40: human spaceflight requirements like those applicable to the ISS or Exploration systems or payloads.

-Fracture control requirements as defined in this standard shall be applied 6.1where structural failure can result in a catastrophic or critical hazard.
+Fracture control requirements shall be applied for PFCIs identified in accordance with requirements from clause 6.1.

-In NASA NSTS 1700.7 (Safety Policy and Requirements For Payloads Using the Space Transportation System [STS]), incl.
-ISS Addendum, the payload structural design is based on fracture control procedures when the failure of a structural item can result in a catastrophic event.

 Implementation of fracture control for structural GSE may be limited to items which are not covered by other structural safety requirements.

 In many cases this limits fracture control verification to elements directly interfacing with flight hardware.

-6.1iItems for which implementation of fracture control programme is required shall be selected in conformance w Figure 5-1.
+<<deleted, modified and moved to 6.1i>>.

 For unmanned, single-mission, space vehicles and their payloads, and GSE the reduced fracture control programme, specified in clause 11, may be implemented.

+In case a project is rated highly critical by the customer due to other aspects than the catastrophic hazard as defined in ECSS-Q-ST-40, the applicability of this standard may be extended to mission critical elements.

+Due to the potential significant technical and programmatic impacts, an extension of applicability of Fracture Control specified in 5.1f shall be implemented with the baseline requirements specification and precise identification of the elements that are subject of extension.

+Extension of applicability of Fracture Control specified in 5.1f should be defined prior to Phase B “Preliminary definition” as per ECSS‐M‐ST‐10, or equivalent project phase.

-5.1f5.1fFracture control plan
+Fracture control plan

 The supplier shall prepare and implement a fracture control plan in conformance with ECSS-E-ST-32 ‘Fracture control plan – DRD’.